Joseph Coulon de Jumonville: Jumonville's legacy

 Jumonville's legacy was to resonate significantly throughout the Seven Years' War in the French national consciousness.
-As noted above, within a month of Jumonville's death, his younger brother, Captain Coulon de Villiers, marched on Fort Necessity on 3 July and forced Washington to surrender.
+As noted above, within a month of Jumonville's death, his older half-brother, Captain Coulon de Villiers, marched on Fort Necessity on 3 July and forced Washington to surrender.
 The parley between Washington and de Villiers was to be conducted in French, given that they were the victors.
 However, Fowler's research of the accounts of the engagement from Washington and his men reveal that only two of Washington's company spoke French: William La Peyronie and Jacob Van Braam.
 As such, La Peyronie and Van Braam were instructed to negotiate with Villiers, but La Peyronie had been seriously wounded in the initial engagement.
 Consequently, the terms were left to Van Braam to resolve.
 Braam, a former lieutenant in the Dutch army and a teacher of French in Virginia, alongside a captain in the Virginia Regiment, was Washington's de facto French and Dutch translator.
 That said, Van Braam's capability of translating French has been questioned in historiography given that it was not his first language.
 Ultimately, more research is required on Van Braam's own life to corroborate his capabilities as a translator.
 Regardless, Fowler has translated the terms Van Braam eventually agreed to after consulting Washington:

 Capitulations granted by Mons.
 De Villier.
 Captain of infantry and commander of troops of his most Christian Majesty, to those English troops actually in the fort of Necessity, which was built on the King's lands of dominions on July 3rd, at 8 o'clock at night, 1754.
 As our intentions have never been to trouble the peace and good harmony which reigns between the two friendly princes, but only to revenge the assassination [emphasis added] which has been done on one of our officers, bearer of a summons, upon his party, as also to hinder any establishment on the lands of the dominions of the King, my master, upon these considerations, we are willing to grant protection or favour, to all the English that are in the said fort, upon the conditions hereafter mentioned.